Art Statement of Intent

 At Knightlow we love expressing ourselves through the Arts and to reflect this we have achieved Artsmark Gold and are working on sharing our best practice in order to gain Platinum, particularly through Art and Design.
 Our children have produced some wonderful imaginative and creative pieces and this has been evident not only through art work in sketchbooks and on display in classrooms, but through work produced at home as part of whole school home art challenges.
 These challenges are launched regularly in order to inspire, excite and enthuse our children to be creative and experiment with art techniques and skills learnt at school.
 Teaching is supported and enhanced by the scheme of work 'Art Express'.
 A scheme that develops art skills and techniques in exciting ways, through a whole range of materials and projects.
 Lots of art is also linked to cross curricular learning themes and topics.

 At Knightlow we feel that it is important to challenge and develop our most gifted pupils and they have had opportunities to develop their skills through extra curricular clubs using photography with professional artist Faye Chambers, forest art and still life drawing.
-Developing textiles skills with our KS2 textiles club was a particular focus this year and pupils designed and created Joseph's Technicolour Dreamcoat which was used in our whole School performance and is on display in school.
+Developing textiles skills with our KS2 textiles club was a where pupils designed and created Joseph's Technicolour Dreamcoat which was used in our whole School performance and is on display in school.
 Pupils have also visited local galleries and workshops at local secondary schools too.

 We are also regularly involved in the 'Take one Picture' project run by The National Gallery.
 This has been a success in previous years- even having our work inspired by Georges Seurat 'The Bathers' being selected for display at the gallery.
 We have also launched our own 'Take one Picture' using Sharon Cresswell's Warwickshire landscapes as inspiration for a whole school art project.
 Sharon led workshops for every class and children produced their own local landscape designs for our stories4schools book.

 Mrs Cathy Amos-Simpson